kenOfYugen/dotfiles/.github/README.md

 <a href="https://awesomewm.org/"><img alt="AwesomeWM Logo" height="160" align = "left" src="https://upload.wikimedia.org/wikipedia/commons/0/07/Awesome_logo.svg"></a>

 Welcome to my system configuration files!
+Ironically, nothing here is actually under my `$HOME` directory.
 My system is managed by Nix, as I use NixOS.
 Well, most of it is.
 My AwesomeWM configuration and Neovim configuration files are still written in lua, as the number of edits, features, and customizations I have done on them are too massive for me to convert those configs to Nix.
 The only configuration left to convert to Nix is **wezterm**.

 **Note**: Please don't use this as a template NixOS setup - I just started using NixOS and I'm sure what I'm doing isn't the best at some places.